 Some recipes require exact measurements to turn out right so learn to measure correctly.

 - Bake: Dry heat in the oven.
 Set oven control to the desired temperature while you’re preparing the dish to be baked.
 Once the light that says it’s heating turns off, the oven is at the proper temperature.
 Then put in the food for best results, try to put food in the centre of the oven.

 - Boil: Heat a liquid until it bubbles.
 The faster the bubbles rise and the more bubbles you get, the hotter the liquid.
 Some recipes call for a gentle boil–barely bubbling–or a rolling boil–just short of boiling over.
 Watch so it doesn’t boil over.

 - Braise: A moist cooking method using a little liquid that barely bubbles on the top of the stove or in the oven.
 This is a good way to tenderize cheaper cuts of meat.
 The pan should be heavy and shallow with a tight-fitting lid to keep the liquid from boiling away.
-There’s a lot that can be done for flavoring in your choice of liquid and of vegetables to cook with the meat.
+There’s a lot that can be done for flavouring in your choice of liquid and vegetables to cook with the meat.